- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 Calming the mind

-The repetitive movement and recitation of the mantra calms inner agitation and promotes concentration.
+The repetitive movement and the recitation of the mantra calm inner agitation and promote concentration.

 Energy of natural stones

-Depending on the stones chosen (fluorite, citrine, shungite, etc.), the mala amplifies certain energies: clarity, protection, confidence, anchoring, etc.
+Depending on the stones chosen (fluorite, citrine, shungite…), the mala amplifies certain energies: clarity, protection, confidence, grounding, etc.

 The mala connects you to your inner space, to your breath, to your presence.
 It brings you back to the moment.